lapalme/pyrealb/demos/basketball/README.md

 - `stats.py` : computation and use of statistics about teams and players; when launched as main, it creates the `data/aggregate.json` file
 - `Team.py` : Class for storing information about a team
 - `data`/
+  - `nba-cities-names.json` : names of the NBA teams with the corresponding cities as nouns in the format that can be added to the basic lexicon of each realizer.
+This is especially useful for French for proper number agreement and for realizing adequate elision.
   - `Seasons-train.txt` : listing of the all games for a given team in each season in the *train* split
   - `train-aggregate.json`: aggregated data about teams and players
 - `docs`/